Welcome to Writing in the Sciences (WITS)

 Welcome!
 As professional writing consultants, we understand that writing can be challenging and time-consuming, and that many science writers often avoid the writing process until the end stages of their research study.
 We want to support your progress to help you start early and write sections regularly throughout your research process.

-JS: The first module we have developed is writing academic research articles in the sciences.
+The first module Writing Research Articles, developed by writing specialists Jodie Salter and Sarah Gibbons, provides a detailed approach for writing a scientific research article.
+It offers strategies for outlining key components and for mapping individual sections.
 This module consists of seven sections that walk you through the writing process from beginning to end.
 In our “Getting Started” section, we teach how to analyze research articles in your field, and we provide a research article mapping template to help you create a strong outline.
-In the sections on writing introductions, methods, results, and discussion, we outline the key components that you need to address in research articles, and we share tips on how to communicate your research effectively.
+In our sections on writing the Introduction, Methods, Results, and Discussion sections, we outline the key components that you need to address in research articles, and we share techniques for how to communicate your research effectively.
 In our final sections, we teach how to write concise abstracts and titles, and we provide strategies for revising and responding to feedback.

 How to Use the Site (For Students and Faculty)